Skip to Content

 On very long-haul flights I’d try to book a flight where we’d arrive in the evening.
 Having a simple dinner and going straight to bed is the easiest way possible to adjust to the local time.

-arriving from a long-distance flight in the evening and going to bed soon after can help reset your internal clock and cure jetlag
+Arriving from a long-distance flight in the evening and going to bed soon after can help reset your internal clock and cure jetlag

 When it gets closer to your trip, adjusting your kids’ sleep schedule gradually before you leave can help them adjust more easily when you arrive.
 Perhaps adjust yours as well if you can manage it.